-“Right here [Somerleyton Road] we have a great model to learn from – local people shaping their own future in cooperation with the local council, and working together to deliver 300 new homes.
+“Right here [Somerleyton Road] we have a great model to learn from – local people shaping their own future in cooperation with the local council, and working together to deliver between 234-304 new homes.
 An idea by a local community initiative, Brixton Green, with homes for Brixton families of all backgrounds and circumstances, not separated by poor doors, but brought together in a real community.”
+Tessa Jowell, Patron.

-Following the recent elections, our current trustees are:
+Following the 2018 elections, our current trustees are:

 - Dinah Roake (Co-opted Trustee – Chair): Dinah Roake trained as an architect and has spent the past 25 years working in community architecture, social housing and more recently on the ‘client’ side as part of Internal Consultancy at the Homes & Communities Agency (HCA), and now in HCA-ATLAS, advising Local Authorities on social infrastructure provision and long term stewardship for regeneration and growth projects.

 - Devon Thomas (Co-opted Trustee): Devon has been an activist in Brixton since the early 1960s when he helped to found its first Black Youth Club, the Allardyce, with schoolmates such as Linton Kwesi Johnson.
 He came to live here with his parents from their home in Jamaica in the 1950s.
 He is currently the interim Chair of the Brixton Neighbourhood Forum and a founding Director of Lambeth Enterprise, one of London’s longest established, independent enterprise agencies.
 He also chairs the Brixton Business Forum and has led many initiatives including the development of the Voice newspaper, Choice FM, the Lambeth Enterprise Centre and many more.
 He was substantially involved in the Brixton City Challenge having written the regeneration strategy for Brixton after much research in the 1980s.
 He was also a key contributor to the Future Brixton consultation.